73v3/space_invaders_ecs/README.md

 Collision resolution is imperative: Inserts Dead, adjusts bullet counts, sends events in a loop.
 This mixes detection and response; separating into detection (gather pairs) and resolution systems would be more ECS-pure.

->> Component Granularity and Data Duplication:

-Alien stores original_position, but aliens move collectively—why per-entity?
-Could derive from a resource or formation component.

-Sprite and Transform are on every entity, which is fine, but color palettes are duplicated (e.g., game_assets.palette.colors[2] hardcoded).
-A PaletteColor component referencing an index could reduce repetition.

-Player has shoot_timer, but bullet limiting uses a separate PlayerBulletCount resource.
-This splits related state—could be a Player field or a query on active bullets.

 >> Event and State Management:

 Events are underused: Wave clearing relies on check_all_aliens_dead querying for empty aliens, setting a reset flag in AlienManager.
 An event (e.g., WaveCleared) would decouple this from the manager.

 Game speed increments are scattered (e.g., on alien kill, shift down, wave clear).
 A centralized speed-adjust system reading events would consolidate this.
-Testing hacks like test_wave_clear (despawn on End key) pollute production code—better as a debug plugin.

 ## License